Background pattern

 Acetylsalicylic Acid, Ascorbic Acid, Codeine Phosphate Hemihydrate

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any doubts, consult your doctor or pharmacist.

-• This medication has been prescribed only for you, and you should not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

 1. What is Dolmen and what is it used for

 Codeine belongs to a group of medications called opioid analgesics that act by relieving pain.
-Codeine can be used in adolescents over 16 years old for short-term treatment of moderate pain that is not relieved by other analgesics such as paracetamol or ibuprofen alone.
+Codeine can be used in adolescents over 16 years old for the short-term treatment of moderate pain that is not relieved by other analgesics such as paracetamol or ibuprofen alone.

 It is also indicated for the treatment of non-rheumatic inflammation and the treatment of rheumatoid arthritis, juvenile arthritis, osteoarthritis, and rheumatic fever.